percona/pbm-docs/docs/features/point-in-time-recovery.md

 !!! admonition "Version added: [1.6.0](../release-notes/1.6.0.md)"

-By default, a slice covers a 10 minute span of oplog events.
+By default, a slice covers a 10-minute span of oplog events.
 It can be shorter if point-in-time recovery is disabled or interrupted by the start of a backup snapshot operation.

 You can change the duration of an oplog span via the configuration file.
 Specify the new value (in minutes) for the `pitr.oplogSpanMin` option.

 === "Command line"

-     ```sh
+     ```{.bash data-prompt="$"}
-     pbm config --set pitr.oplogSpanMin=5
+     $ pbm config --set pitr.oplogSpanMin=5
      ```

 === "Configuration file"